 To comprehend how much the petrodollar system has destroyed the middle class in the United States, and, I would argue, our entire economy from a fundamental standpoint, I reviewed Lyn Alden‘s blog post to put things into perspective.

-It's a result of the petrodollar system, our manufacturing being outsourced, and asset prices being artificially high, thus the owners of those assets are artificially rich.
+It happened because of the petrodollar system, outsourcing manufacturing, and inflated asset prices.
+This made the owners of those assets very rich.

-The chart above displays that the net worth held by the bottom 90% has decreased substantially, while the net worth of the top 1% has increased since 2000.
+The chart above shows that the net worth of the bottom 90% has decreased substantially, while the net worth of the top 1% has increased since 2000.

 Another graphic proving to us the effect of the petrodollar system on the middle class is the increase in the gap between productivity and the typical worker's compensation since 1979.

-Productivity went up with an increase of 252%, while hourly compensation stopped and just went sideways since the end of Bretton Woods and the start of the petrodollar system.
+Productivity increased by 252%, while hourly compensation stopped and just went sideways since the end of Bretton Woods and the start of the petrodollar system.